-I sometimes try to write articles at work and run into problems when I want to add images to the article and have to resize the images to make them fit into my website.
+I sometimes try to write articles at work and run into problems when I want to add images to the article that I have to resize first so that they fit on the page the way I want them to.
 We only have Microsoft Paint at work which is crap if you want to resize images and save them in a compressed format which means that I have to rely on online services to complete the task.

-Fixpicture, which seems to be affiliated with the great image viewer XNView, is such a online script that lets you easily convert and resize images in a matter of seconds.
-The service supports nearly 400 image formats, provides a flash (not working at the time of writing) and html version and translations for several languages.
+Fixpicture, which seems to be affiliated with the great image viewer XNView, is an online script that lets you easily convert and resize images in a matter of seconds.
+The service supports nearly 400 image formats, provides a flash (not working at the time of writing) and HTML version and translations for several languages.

 It is possible to use some of the default resize options or define a custom size.
 The maximum is 1000 pixels which is not that much either but enough for web publishers for instance.